scribe-org/Scribe-iOS/.github/PULL_REQUEST_TEMPLATE.md

 <!-- Please replace the empty checkboxes [ ] below with checked ones [x] accordingly. -->

 - [ ] This pull request is on a [separate branch](https://docs.github.com/en/get-started/quickstart/github-flow) and not the main branch
-- [ ] I have updated the [CHANGELOG](https://github.com/scribe-org/Scribe-iOS/blob/main/CHANGELOG.md) with a description of my changes for the upcoming release <!-- ... or I'll send a commit with this now 🙃 -->
+- [ ] I have updated the [CHANGELOG](https://github.com/scribe-org/Scribe-iOS/blob/main/CHANGELOG.md) with a description of my changes for the upcoming release (if necessary) <!-- ... or I'll send a commit with this now 🙃 -->

 ---